rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 Set Shares
 ^^^^^^^^^^^

-We need to only need to set the shares for the installation.
-Set them in the Web-UI.
+We just need to set up the shares for the installation.
+Set them in the web interface.
-Use the shares we configured before.
+Use the shares we set up earlier.

 .. image:: /images/interface/docker-based-rock-ons/adguard_share_installation.png
    :width: 100%